julipappano/julipappano/README.md

 # Hi, I'm Juli 👋

-**Policy and Innovation Specialist** working at the intersection of digitalization, sustainability, and development implementation.
+**Policy and Innovation Specialist** working at the intersection of digitalization and international development.

 🌱 **Mission**: Building digital solutions that advance sustainability and social inclusion